 But, if customers have more relevant experiences and feel taken care of and special, the company can reap many benefits.

-One of the most effective this is tools for website personalization.
+One of the most effective tools for this is website personalization.
 Website personalization is the real-time tailoring of a site to each individual, making predictions based on big data, to create a relevant, unique user experience.

 What could be personalized on the website?